 ChartStyles are templates - collections of settings - for charts.
 Once you have a ChartStyle, you can apply it to any ticker symbol to create a chart that uses those settings.

-Currently, the P&F Workbench does not support Custom ChartStyles and StyleButtons like the SharpCharts Workbench does.
-The P&F Workbench's ChartStyles are “predefined” and cannot be changed.
-StyleButtons are not supported at all.
+Currently, the P&F Workbench does not support StyleButtons like the SharpCharts Workbench does.
+The P&F Workbench's has predefined ChartStyles and you can create a custom default ChartStyle.

 Our Predefined P&F ChartStyles can be accessed via the ChartStyles dropdown.
 Just select the style you want and it will immediately be applied to the current chart.